Gmitsios/matlabRNN/README.md

 # matlabRNN
 An RNN implementation in Matlab

 In this project you can train and test a fully functional RNN in Matlab.
-The network can have any amount of input neurons, output neurons, number of hidden layers (should be >= 2) and number of nodes per layers.
+The network can have any amount of input neurons, output neurons, number of hidden layers (should be >= 2) and number of nodes per layer.

 Usage:
 1. Define default network parameters in mainRNN.m